Privacy Notice ResidencyAI

 Yes.
 Typical (though not necessarily frequent) cases are as follows:

-• AI Model Improvement and Training: With your explicit consent, we may process your interview transcripts, audio recordings, and AI-generated feedback to train and improve our AI models and enhance the quality and accuracy of our Services.
-This is separate from the data processing required to provide the core interview and feedback functionality.
+- AI Model Improvement and Training: With your explicit consent, we may process content you submit to the Services and AI-generated output to train and improve our AI models and enhance the quality and accuracy of our Services.
+This is separate from the data processing required to provide the requested features.

 9. How long do we process personal data?